NetSysFire/python-backend/README.md

 ```

 ### Running and operation
-The pollxlogs command will read xlog data from the sources defined as fixtures and
+The pollxlogs command will read xlog data from a list of sources with associated URLs,
-imported above.
+saved in the DB.
+Those sources were defined as fixtures and imported with the above
+loaddata command.
 The aggregate command will loop over all games and compute various
 aggregate data for individual players and for clans standings.
 ```shell
 $ ./manage.py pollxlogs